 Our 75-foot pool offers both a shallow end, and a deep end with a diving board.
 Enjoy water volleyball, races, water polo, and more.
 Swimming lessons are offered at our pre-teen sessions.
 The deep end may be used by campers who pass our deep end test and receive a deep end bracelet band, while campers without a deep end band are required to stay in the shallow end.
 The pool is only open when staffed by our Red Cross-certified lifeguards, and campers are required to tag in and out.

 Arguably our most popular activity area, our beloved lake offers something for everyone.
-Hop into a canoe, kayak, or paddleboat, ride across the zip line, or grab a fishing pole and catch some bass and sunfish.
+We have canoes, kayaks, paddleboats and paddleboards for you to enjoy on the water.
+Enjoy a ride across the zip line or grab a fishing pole and catch some bass and sunfish.
 Visit with friends in the island gazebo or along the shoreline.
 Those boating are required to wear appropriately sized and buckled life vests (which we supply), and to tag in and out.
-Swimming is not permitted in the lake.
 The waterfront is staffed by Red Cross-certified lifeguards.

 Tucked in the woods at the south end of Camp is The Promised Land, our 18-element Ropes Challenge Course.
 There are 14 low ropes events which encourage problem-solving as a group, while the high ropes elements are more individual-oriented, and mentally and physically challenging.
 Anyone attempting a high ropes event will be properly harnessed, helmeted, and belayed by staff.
 The ropes course is staffed by trained and experienced instructors.
 Tie shoes are required.

 Our climbing tower measures 62' at its peak!
-Climbing and rappelling take place on 4 exterior and 2 interior walls.
+Climbing takes place on two interior walls and rappelling take place on the exterior walls.
 The observation platform, which is accessible by a series of safe ladders and catwalks, is at the 50-foot level, allowing you a view of the valley below, and several miles beyond.
-Those climbing or repelling are properly harnessed, helmeted, and belayed by our experienced instructors.
+Those climbing or repelling are properly harnessed, helmeted, and belayed by our trained and experienced instructors.
 Tie shoes are required.

 Crafts are completed by our pre-teen campers, and are an optional activity at all other sessions.
-Campers are well-supervised at all times, and beginning in 2018, will enjoy our brand-new craft cabin, which was well-thought-out regarding safety features.
+Campers are well-supervised at all times, and beginning in 2018, will enjoy our brand-new craft cabin.

 We have facilities for sand volleyball, basketball, soccer, softball, and also offer a wide variety of other group games, such as ultimate frisbee.
 Campers are supervised by counselors during sports activities.

 Our pre-teen campers participate in an achievement program, which teaches them a variety of outdoor skills.
 Campers complete three achievements each week, receive a medallion after completion of six achievements, and could complete the entire program of 18 skills by attending six pre-teen weeks between ages 8 1/2 and 13.
 All achievement activities are supervised by counselors or other trained staff.
-Safety is stressed.
+Safety in each achievement is always emphasized as an ultimate goal.

 Open Fire Cooking